-Secretaries (general) use typewriters, personal computers or other word processing equipment to transcribe correspondence and other documents, check and format documents prepared by other staff, deal with incoming and outgoing mail, screen requests for meetings or appointments, and perform a variety of administrative support tasks.
+Local council workers undertake a variety of administrative and clerical duties in local government offices and departments.
+They use typewriters, personal computers or other word processing equipment to transcribe correspondence and other documents, deal with incoming and outgoing mail, screen requests for meetings or appointments, and perform a variety of administrative support tasks.